theodo/tyrion/README.md

 ## About the tool

 ### Why this tool
-We defined at Theodo quality by the "5S quality factor" that the code:
+We defined at Theodo quality by the "3S quality factor" that the code:

- * 🐛 Stable : has no bugs
- * 🚧 Sustainable : the code is easy to maintain / make evolutions
+ * 🐛 Stable : has no bugs and the code is easy to maintain
- * 🚀 Speed: is fast
+ * 🚀 Speed: is fast and scalable (speed at scale)
- * ⚙️ Scalable: is scalable
  * 🔒 Secured: is secured

 We think that a team needs the following to be able to deliver code of high quality: